UPDATED- DECEMBER 2009

 *At the 2004 CES, virtually every person who gave me their direct and unqualified opinion also requested that I "keep it quiet".
 This even included the people who did NOT know I had this website.
 Their fear of offending others in the audio business was palpable.

 There are also a number of highly experienced audiophiles that advise me, including some I have discovered through this website.
-These associates have no business conflicts, but still wish to remain anonymous.
-Some of these are actually Audio Reviewers*.
+These associates have no business conflicts, but they still wish to remain anonymous.
 None of these recent advisers has the influence to add or remove a component from this list, but I still feel that the information they provide me is credible enough to post as either "Furthers" or "Caveats" etc.

 As I previously wrote in Vinyl Asylum on May 1, 2002: (http://www.audioasylum.com/audio/vinyl/messages/124335.html)